FOSDEM/moderation-docs/README.md

 ##### Speaker missing
 If the speaker is not in the room and it's close to when the talk is starting (5-10 minutes), let us know at the Infodesk channel.
 We'll try to contact the speaker, but if they don't show up it means **there will be no Q&A**.
 We suggest you announce this in the main public room ("frontstage").

+ Another possibility is that they have multiple Matrix ID's and the wrong one is in Penta.
+Contact a staff member via the Infodesk channel to fix that.

  Around 15 minutes before the talk is due to start, our bot will check if the speaker (as configured in Pentabarf) is in the talk room.
 If that's not the case, we'll get alerted and someone from staff will probably show up to check if everything is OK.
 Note that if we do so, we can't see the chat history, so you might have to repeat yourself.